Are you looking for something quirky to do in the Pacific Northwest? Check out these 7 unique places to visit in Oregon that are fascinating!

 You can spot Mount Hood from many other locations, but the dream-like sight of its reflection in Lost Lake’s shimmering waters is a must-see Oregon sight.
 It’s one of the reasons we think it’s one of the best places to vacation in Oregon.

-This gorgeous location also offers plenty for recreational water activities including canoeing and kayaking.
-And there are fabulous hiking trails in the forest.
+This gorgeous location also offers plenty of recreational water activities, including canoeing and kayaking.
+There are fabulous hiking trails in the forest, including routes suitable for outdoor enthusiasts.
 Or you can just take in all that nature has to offer while camping out under starry skies!

 Lost Lake is also considered one of the best spots in the USA for stargazing thanks to the lack of light pollution nearby, making it a great place to spend the night in Oregon’s nature.